bozsahin/thebench/README.md

    (Why are we doing this?
 Because python's infamous <code>ensurepip</code> library is not available in every OS (thank you, distributors), and <code>pyenv</code> is more of a hack than software engineering).

-4. <a href="https://git-scm.com/downloads">git</a>.
+3. <a href="https://git-scm.com/downloads">git</a>.
 This is the maintainer of the tool overall.

+4. <a href="https://www.sbcl.org/">SBCL</a>.
+This is the Lisp that TheBench uses.

+   The instructions in the official site to install it is not for the faint-hearted.
+Fear not, because sbcl is available as a package in many linuxes.

+   Just google 'package manager for XX' where XX is your system (macOS, Ubuntu, etc) and follow the instructions there.
+(I once automated all this, but that needed sudo privileges).

+   For example, <code>brew</code> is MacOS package manager. <code>apt</code> is for Ubuntu and its derivatives. <code>yum</code> is for many others, etc.

 TO INSTALL: